alexmueller07/backtest-mean-reversion/README.md

 ## 📦 Ticker Universe

-This strategy runs on a universe of **100 unique, highly liquid U.S. stocks**, drawn from the top of the S&P 500 and other mega/large-cap companies with strong liquidity profiles.
+This strategy runs on a universe of **a bunch of unique, highly liquid U.S. stocks**, drawn from the top of the S&P 500 and other mega/large-cap companies with strong liquidity profiles.

 Examples include AAPL, MSFT, GOOGL, AMZN, META, TSLA, NVDA, JPM, V, JNJ, and many others.